BAI: Beck Anxiety Inventory

 Medical patients:

-• Consider medical evaluation to rule out physical causes
+• Medical symptoms can be confused with anxiety symptoms; consider medical evaluation to rule out physical causes

 Panic disorder patients: